-- 6) % Change in "Same Clinic Revenue" "Same Clinic Revenue" means all revenue attributable to BCC and all affiliates ("BCC Group"), determined on a consolidated basis in accordance with GAAP.
-In the event any new business line, procedure or service (excluding any New Surgical Center or New Consult Center) (each a "New Business Line") is opened, revenue attributable to such New Business Line will be included in Same Clinic Revenue in the period in which such revenue is generated.
+(8) % Change in "Same Clinic Revenue" - "Same Clinic Revenue" means all revenue attributable to BCC and all affiliates ("BCC Group"), determined on a consolidated basis in accordance with GAAP.
+In the event any new business line, procedure or service (excluding any New Surgical Center or New Consult Center) (each, a "New Business Line") is opened, revenue attributable to such New Business Line will be included in Same Clinic Revenue in the period in which such revenue is generated.
 In the event any new surgical center (a "New Surgical Center") is opened, no revenue attributable to such New Surgical Center will be included in Same Clinic Revenue until the first Fiscal Year that begins after the completion of 12 calendar months following the date on which such New Surgical Center generates its first dollar of revenue.
-In the event any new consult center (each a "New Consult Center") is opened, no revenue attributable to such New Consult Center will be included in Same Clinic Revenue until such time as the New Surgical Center with which the consult centre is affiliated has been included in Same Clinic Revenue .
-In the event any surgical center or consult center is acquired from an independent third party, revenue attributable to such acquired center will not be included in Same Clinic Revenue until such time as the New Surgical of such acquired business.
-In the event any business line, procedure, service or product offering, surgical center or consult center is terminated, closed or liquidated, or sold, transferred or otherwise assigned to an independent third party, the revenue attributable to such business be excluded from "same Clinic Revenue" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in Same Clinic Revenue is subject to a collar of 6% (plus or minus). - The Distribution from BCC will reset for the first time on January 1, 2020.
+In the event any new consult center (each, a "New Consult Center") is opened, no revenue attributable to such New Consult Center will be included in Sam Clinic Revenue until such time as the New Surgical Center with which the consult centre is affiliated has been included in Same Clinic Revenue.
+In the event any surgical center or consult center is acquired from an independent third party, revenue attributable to such acquired center will not be included in Same Clinic Revenue until the first fiscal year that begins after the completion of 12 calendar months following the effective date of the acquisition of such acquired business.
+In the event any business line, procedure, service or product offering, surgical center or consult center is terminated, closed or liquidated, or sold, transferred or otherwise assigned to an independent third party, the revenue attributable to such business be excluded from ccComm:

+- "same clinic revenue" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
+The % change in Same Clinic Revenue is subject to a collar of 6% (plus or minus). - (9) The Distribution from BCC reset for the first time on January 1, 2020.
 Therefore, there was no estimated change to the performance metric based on 2018 financial results.